-I don’t know about you, but I sure love fragrant flowers, sweet singing birds are pretty nice, and, oh, how I love that summer sun smiling down on me, but the thought of a Christ not defeating death is downright terrifying.
-Without His resurrection power, we really would have no hope for permanent life change — ever.
+I don’t know about you, but I love fragrant flowers, sweet singing birds are pretty nice, and, oh, how I love that summer sun smiling down on me!
+But the thought of Christ not defeating death is downright terrifying.
+Without his resurrection power, we really would have no hope for permanent life change — ever.

 When we desire change, we have the perfect example to follow: Jesus Christ.
 When we are ready to implement change, we have the perfect guide book: His Word.
-Finally, we have the perfect power source to strengthen our resolve: His Spirit.
+Finally, we have the perfect companion to strengthen our resolve: his Spirit.